-Rental Assistance Demonstration Program and Section 18 Blending or Section 18 Demolition/Disposition

-HAPGC is currently planning and implementing their repositioning strategies of converting their public housing units through one or a combination of HUDs repositioning conversion tools.
-HAPGC has applied for RAD and has successfully received CHAPS and a portfolio award.
-Simultaneously, HAPGC will explore blending 42 - HAPGC - 2022 AGENCY PLAN (DRAFT) Section 18 with RAD and/or will apply for Section 18 Demolition/ Disposition.
-As encouraged by HUD, HAPGC is conducted and continues to refine an asset repositioning analysis to ensure the agency is best serving the residents and the community.
+Rental Assistance Demonstration Program and Section 18 Blending or Section 18 Demolition/Disposition received CHAPS and a portfolio award.
+Simultaneously, HAPGC will explore blending Section 18 with RAD and/or will apply for Section 18 Demolition/ Disposition.
+As encouraged by HUD, HAPGC conducted and continues to refine an asset repositioning analysis to ensure the agency is best serving the residents and the community.
+As part of the RAD strategy, sites with an approved CHAP will have vacant units taken offline including Cottage City, Rollingcrest Village, Kimberly Gardens, Marlborough Towne and Owens Road.
 HAPGC will be coordinating and obtaining the input of various stakeholders throughout the asset repositioning analysis.
 The capital needs assessment vendor has been engaged and the initial drafts are under review.
 As an outcome of this analysis, HAPGC will develop an implementation strategy that best optimizes the use of HUD's repositioning tools and understand options as to any GAP funding required and to assist in prioritizing the properties to convert.
 In addition, this asset repositioning analysis is examining public and private partnerships that will preserve and stabilize affordable housing for the HAPGC over the long term.